 An herb which is otherwise known as the ‘golden root’, it is native to the colder regions of Europe and Asia.
-Rhodiola Rosea has been long used as a natural tonic to promote good health, strength, endurance, along with physical and mental well-being.
+Rhodiola Rosea has been long used as a natural tonic to promote good health, strength, endurance, along physical and mental well-being.

 This natural nootropic prevents the enzymatic breakdown of neurotransmitters.
 These include dopamine, norepinephrine, epinephrine, and serotonin.
 Their concentration levels are increased, which results in stabilizing mood, increasing motivation, and reducing mental exhaustion.

 The supplement is also used to medicate disorders like depression, anxiety, hyperactivity, and ADHD.

 Also Read: Best Nootropics For ADHD And Their Benefits

 Lion’s mane is a white, globe-like mushroom that has been used in cooking, as well as an alternative medicine to treat neurogenerative diseases.